greydanus/greydanus.github.io/_posts/2016-08-21-handwriting.markdown

 In this post, I will demonstrate the power of deep learning by using it to generate human-like handwriting (including some cursive).
 This work is based on the methods from a famous 2014 paper, [Generating Sequences With Recurrent Neural Networks](https://arxiv.org/abs/1308.0850) by Alex Graves.
 With this post, I am releasing

 1. the [code](https://github.com/greydanus/scribe) I used to build and train the model
-2. an [Jupyter notebook](https://nbviewer.jupyter.org/github/greydanus/scribe/blob/master/sample.ipynb) which explains the code in a step-by-step manner.
+2. a [Jupyter notebook](https://nbviewer.jupyter.org/github/greydanus/scribe/blob/master/sample.ipynb) which explains the code in a step-by-step manner.

 ## Building the Graves handwriting model